sboursault/training/training-walkthrough.md

 > I want to recover the basket from my previous session
 > so that I can prepare my order and validate in several times.

-**Workshop:** What could be the acceptance criterias for this story ?
+**Workshop:** What could be the acceptance criteria for this story ?

 Possible list: